 &atb=" URL parameter in the web address at the top of your browser.
-This parameter is a method we developed to help us anonymously A/B (split) test experience changes we make to DuckDuckGo.
-For example, we may show one spelling message to the A version and another to the B version, and then check statistically which message version gets more engagement.
+This parameter is a private method we developed to help us anonymously A/B (split) test experience changes we make to DuckDuckGo.
+For example, we may show one misspelling message to the A version and another to the B version, and then check statistically which message version gets more engagement.

 We have developed these systems from scratch, instead of using third-party services, because of our privacy promise to never collect or share any personal information.
 We're proud to be able to improve our site for you in a completely anonymous way!